Meatballs are hearty, versatile, and delicious.

-Unfortunately, most meatball recipes are also full of breadcrumbs or dairy, which render the recipe not exactly paleo-friendly.
+Unfortunately, most meatball recipes are also full of breadcrumbs or dairy, which means it won't work for paleo (or keto) dieters.

-For the love of meatballs everywhere, our test kitchen developed a delicious, satisfying and, best of all, healthy paleo meatball recipe that will be enjoyed by everyone.
+For the love of meatballs everywhere, our test kitchen developed a tasty, satisfying and, best of all, healthy paleo meatball recipe that will be enjoyed by everyone.

 This recipe leaves out the grains and cheese and provides a nutritional boost with the breadcrumb substitutes that are used.